denizozgur/File_organizer_pyy/README.md

     'Probably_memes': ['.jpg', '.jpeg', '.png', '.gif', '.bmp', '.tiff', '.mp4', '.avi', '.mov', '.mkv', '.flv'], }
 .
-- you may change categories as you like
+- You may change categories as you like